-Do not assume those you email don’t care about this topic — they do!
+Do not assume those you email don’t care about this topic.

-Part of this problem is the BCc: is not visible by default with some programs.
-In some cases it isn’t easy to find and you have to search for the BCc: option.
-Search the Help tab or support Web site for your email software for more information and find out how to BCc:.
+Part of this problem is the BCc: is not visible by default.
+With some programs, it isn’t easy to find and you have to search for the BCc: option.
+Search the Help tab or support website for your email software for more information and find out how to BCc:.

 Knowing how to use the BCc: option of your email software is essential to protecting your contact’s addresses.
 Show you “get it” and respect your contact’s privacy.
 Wherever BCc: may hide, find it and use it!

 Have a question you want me to write about?